 Systems and Organizational Interventions

-Have a minimum of 18 semester hours of course work in behavioral sciences with a grade of B (3.0) or better.
+Have completed at least 18 semester hours of course work in behavioral sciences with a grade of B (3.0) or better.

 Have completed prerequisite undergraduate courses in general psychology, elementary statistics, child or developmental psychology, and abnormal psychology.

 Participate in an individual interview.

 International applicants whose native language is not English must submit official test scores from the TOEFL, IELTS, or PTE.
 Students below the minimum requirement may be considered for conditional admission.
 Refer to Graduate Admission Deadlines and Requirements for additional information on English requirements.
 International applicants may be considered for an English test requirement waiver.
 Refer to Additional Requirements for International Applicants to review waiver eligibility.

 Faculty in the department of psychology focus their research on a wide variety of topics across the discipline.
 They work closely with students to pursue their research and advise on thesis work.
 Learn more by exploring our psychology research areas.